ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   A Client as a group member can access this resource in order to retrieve the current group keying material together with its the individual keying material; request new individual keying material to use in the group; and leave the group.
 These operations are described in {{update-keys}}, {{new-keys}}, and {{ssec-group-leaving}}, respectively.

-* /ace-group/GROUPNAME/nodes/NODENAME/pub-key : this resource is invariant once established, and contains the individual public keying material for the node with name NODENAME, as group member of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/nodes/NODENAME/pub-key : this resource is invariant once established, and contains the individual authentication credential for the node with name NODENAME, as group member of the group with name GROUPNAME.

-  A Client can access this resource in order to upload at the KDC a new public key to use in the group.
+  A Client can access this resource in order to upload at the KDC a new authentication credential to use in the group.
 This operation is described in {{update-pub-key}}.

-  This resource is not created if the group member does not have individual public keying material to use in the group, or if the KDC does not store the public keys of group members.
+  This resource is not created if the group member does not have an authentication credential to use in the group, or if the KDC does not store the authentication credentials of group members.

 The KDC is expected to fully provide the interface defined above.
 It is otherwise REQUIRED of the application profiles of this specification to indicate which resources are not hosted, i.e., which parts of the interface defined in this section are not supported by the KDC (REQ9).
 Application profiles of this specification MAY extend the KDC interface, by defining additional resources and their handlers.